Redlining: Race wealth gap

-Retail

-Brick and mortar

-Retail redlining is a spatially discriminatory practice among retailers.
-Taxicab services and delivery food may not serve certain areas, based on their ethnic-minority composition and assumptions about business (and perceived crime), rather than data and economic criteria, such as the potential profitability of operating in those areas.
-Consequently, consumers in these areas are vulnerable to prices set by fewer retailers.
-They may be exploited by retailers who charge higher prices and/or offer them inferior goods.

-Online

-A 2012 study by The Wall Street Journal found that Staples, The Home Depot, Rosetta Stone and some other online retailers displayed different prices to customers in different locations (distinct from shipping prices).
-Staples based discounts on proximity to competitors like OfficeMax and Office Depot.
-This generally resulted in higher prices for customers in more rural areas, who were on average less wealthy than customers seeing lower prices.

-Liquorlining

-Some service providers target low-income neighborhoods for nuisance sales.
-When those services are believed to have adverse effects on a community, they may considered to be a form of "reverse redlining".
-The term "liquorlining" is sometimes used to describe high densities of liquor stores in low income and/or minority communities relative to surrounding areas.
-High densities of liquor stores are associated with crime and public health issues, which may in turn drive away supermarkets, grocery stores, and other retail outlets, contributing to low levels of economic development.
-Controlled for income, nonwhites face higher concentrations of liquor stores than do whites.
-One study done on "liquorlining" found that, in urban neighborhoods, there is weak correlation between demand for alcohol and supply of liquor stores.

 Financial services

 Student loans

 In December 2007, a class action lawsuit was brought against student loan lending giant Sallie Mae in the United States District Court for the District of Connecticut.
 The class alleged that Sallie Mae discriminated against African American and Hispanic private student loan applicants.
 The case alleged that the factors Sallie Mae used to underwrite private student loans caused a disparate impact on students attending schools with higher minority populations.
 The suit also alleged that Sallie Mae failed to properly disclose loan terms to private student loan borrowers.
 The lawsuit was settled in 2011.
 The terms of the settlement included Sallie Mae agreeing to make a $500,000 donation to the United Negro College Fund and the attorneys for the plaintiffs receiving $1.8 million in attorneys' fees.

 Credit cards

 Credit card redlining is a spatially discriminatory practice among credit card issuers, of providing different amounts of credit to different areas, based on their ethnic-minority composition, rather than on economic criteria, such as the potential profitability of operating in those areas.
 Scholars assess certain policies, such as credit card issuers reducing credit lines of individuals with a record of purchases at retailers frequented by so-called "high-risk" customers, to be akin to redlining.